joseph-murray-az/joseph-murray-az/README.md

 - 👋 Hi, I’m @joseph-murray-az
-- 👀 I’m interested in technology, literature, swimming
+- 👀 I’m interested in product management, technology, reading, writing, and swimming
 - 🌱 I’m currently learning ruby and python
-- ⚡ Fun fact: I am a senior product manager
+- ⚡ Fun fact: I have been writing on Medium since 2025

 <!---
 joseph-murray-az/joseph-murray-az is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.